foxdonut/angular-foxdonut/docs/ngrx-effects.md

 }, { dispatch: false });
 ```

+> The effect must be created outside of the constructor, i.e. as a class property as shown above.

 ## A Note about RxJs Flattening Operators

 Effects are listeners of observable streams that continue until an error or completion occurs.
 In